Kong/docs.konghq.com/app/konnect/dev-portal/applications/dev-apps.md

 ## Delete an Application

-To permanently delete a an application from the Dev Portal follow these steps:
+To permanently delete an application from the Dev Portal, follow these steps:

 1. From the **My Apps** page, click the {% konnect_icon cogwheel %} icon next to an application, then click **Delete**.